By C. M. Ocamb

 For seed production:

 - Seedbeds should not have crucifer crops on or near them for at least 5 years.

 - Transplants should not be dipped in water before transplanting.

-- Inspect seedbeds and seed fields for presence of the disease.
+- Inspect seedbeds and seed fields regularly for presence of the disease.

 Seed Treatment Seed of all Brassica, Raphanus, and Sinapis crops planted within Oregon should be treated for Leptosphaeria after testing; use a hot water seed treatment for 15 to 25 min. in water at 122°F (50°C) or an effective fungicide.
-Infected seeds can occur in seed lots, certified to be free of black leg, at levels below the detection threshold by seed testing, and chemical or hot water seed treatments will aid in controlling disease introducted by infected seed.
+Infected seeds can occur in seed lots, certified to be free of Leptosphaeria, at levels below the detection threshold by seed testing, and chemical or hot water seed treatments will aid in controlling disease introduced by infected seed.

 Plant seed treated with a fungicide:

 - Coronet fungicide seed treatment (Group 7 + 11) at 5.1 to 6.2 fl oz/100 lb seed (commercial seed treaters only, not registered for use on radish) plus a dye.
 Studies conducted by OSU and WSU have shown Coronet at the higher rate to be a very effective treatment for seedborne Leptosphaeria and other fungi.